felixheck/uffbasse/README.md

 ## Introduction
 **uffbasse** is an enhanced async/await wrapper for smart error handling and is based on the articles [Learning to Throw Again](https://hueniverse.com/learning-to-throw-again-79b498504d28) and
 [How to write async await without try-catch blocks in Javascript](https://blog.grossman.io/how-to-write-async-await-without-try-catch-blocks-in-javascript/).
 So it returns a `[err, result]` array quite similar to the error-first callbacks.
 Like described in the articles using async/await both run-time and developer errors are merged into one single channel. **uffbasse** enables to differ between types of errors and behave based on this distinction.
-There a basically there behaviours:
+There are basically three behaviours:

 1. promise resolves
 returns `[null, result]`